Real estate investment trust: History

 The U.S. Congress enacted the law providing for REITs in 1960.
 The law was intended to provide a real estate investment structure similar to the one that mutual funds provide for investment in stocks.
 REITs are strong income vehicles because, to avoid incurring liability for U.S. federal income tax, REITs generally must pay out an amount equal to at least 90 percent of their taxable income in the form of dividends to shareholders.

-From 2008 to 2011, REITs faced challenges from both a slowing United States economy and the late-2000s financial crisis.
+From 2008 to 2011, REITs faced challenges from both a slowing United States economy and the Great Recession.

 For the five-year period ending in 2019, the S&P 500 index, an index of stocks for US large cap companies, returned an annualized 12.5% compared with an annualized return of 9.0% for the FTSE NAREIT All Equity REITs index.
 However, for the years 1972-2019 the total annualized returns were 12.1% for the S&P 500 versus 13.3% for the FTSE NAREIT index.
 There are more than 190 public REITs listed on exchanges in the United States.